philipturner/metal-benchmarks/README.md

 TODO: Check whether the IMAD32 pipeline is concurrent to the IADD32/FADD32 pipelines.
 This would boost INTOPS to 160-192/clock.

+TODO: Fill in emulated instructions with "0 (XXe)" suffix, reference metal-float64.

 ## Instruction Throughputs

 Throughput and latency are measured in cycles.
 If listed with a comma, throughputs were tested on multiple chips (A14, M1 Max).
 Concurrency means the number of times each pipeline's circuitry is physically duplicated.
 For example, a 2-cycle operation needs 2 pipelines/ALU to reach 1 cycle/instruction throughput.